Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Methodology

-Simultaneously, the learned decay in the State Zone effectively suppresses State Inertia, increasing the signal-to-noise ratio for recent updates.
-Crucially, since DZ-TA modifies logits via a static bias term, it can be fused into the positional encoding kernel during inference, resulting in zero latency penalty compared to the base model.
+This architecture provides a structural safeguard for the anchor zone, enforcing the instruction hierarchy \citep{wallace2024instructionhierarchytrainingllms}.
+Drawing inspiration from mechanistic interpretability \cite{zhou2025on}, we mathematically exempt the system prompt from temporal decay ($B_{i,j} = 0$).
+Simultaneously, the learned decay in the state zone ($\lambda=0.5$, fixed as a structural prior, see Appendix \ref{sec:dz-ta}) suppresses state inertia, prioritizing recent updates without diluting safety instructions.
+Crucially, since DZ-TA modifies logits via a static bias term, it can be fused into the attention kernel (e.g., FlashAttention) during inference, resulting in negligible computational overhead.